atfienberg/slac_offline/README.md

 * fitDouble(trace, error) is for fitting double pulses.
 It will free the Delta T parameter and attempt to fit for two pulses.

+A couple handy getters:

+* getFitStart(): returns the sample fit start that was read from the config file
+* getFitLength(): returns the fit length that was read from the config file

 After doing a fit, you can call the following functions to access fit results.
 **Do not call any of the following without first doing a fit**